dhoer/choco-selenium/ReadMe.md

 - `/role` - Options are `hub`, `node`, or `standalone`.
     Default: `standalone`.
-- `/log` - The filename to use for logging.
-If omitted, will log to STDOUT.
+- `/logdir` - The log directory to write <role>.out and <role>.err log
+    files.
+If omitted, will log to STDOUT/STDERR.
 Default `''`.
-- `/jvm_options` - JVM options, e.g., -Xms2G -Xmx2G.
+- `/args` - Arguments to pass to Java, e.g., -Xms2G -Xmx2G.
     Default: `''`.
 - `/debug` - Enables LogLevel.FINE.
 Default: `false`.
 - `/service` - Enable or disable hub service.
 Create or remove startup script for standalone and node services.
 Default: `enable`.